mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 The legacy IPv4 client is not aware of this mechanism, however, even when 4o6 DHCP is used, the client does not have any control about the information provided by the Relay agent.
-As such this change does not raise any additional secruity concerns.
+As such this change does not raise any additional security concerns.

 # IANA Considerations